Amtliche Vorführung

 Examples:

-To resolve potential ambiguity in nouns with identical singular/plural forms, Alman permits optional plural marking through suffixation.
-When clarity requires explicit plurality indication, speakers may employ either:
+To resolve potential ambiguity in nouns with identical singular/plural forms, Alman permits optional plural marking with the suffix -s, mirroring the English plural.
+When clarity requires explicit plurality indication, the -s suffix is appended to the invariant form.

 Examples:

-der Sessel (singular)/die Sessel (plural) die Sessel (singular)/die Sesseln/die Sessels (plural)
+der Sessel (singular)/die Sessel (plural)die Sessel (singular)/die Sessels (plural)

 Adjectives and Adverbs